Mysticial/sfft/README.md

 sfft
 ====

-This was my FFT project from grad school.
+This is my FFT project from grad school.

 sfft = Specialized FFT

+For those who are curious: This is **NOT** the same FFT that is used by y-cruncher.<br>
+y-cruncher's FFT takes a completely different approach that's optimized for small sizes.

 -----